 I don’t want to be anyone’s master.
 I do, however, want to contribute stories that invoke imagination and illusions that encourage self mastery, free thinking, and help us break away from the media that does attempt to govern us.
 This is why writing offers such deep meaning for me.
 I find it not only purposeful, but exciting and addictive.
 I can escape into my imagination for hours on end where I am the creator.
 I wish I could do it all day long.

-Below you can see areas for my Novels, Short Stories, Poetry, Essays, and Children’s Stories.
+Below are links to my Novels, Short Stories, Poetry, Essays, and Children’s Stories.

 In a world created by evil, rebellion is inevitable.